For better performance, your distributed database should work like a CDN

 • Using a distributed database in a multi-region deployment with data domiciling

-So: Are CDN-like multi-region deployments worth it?
+So: Are CDN-like multi-region database deployments worth it?

 For everyone else––businesses of any size who are concerned with the experience of their users across the globe (or even across a single country)––multi-region deployments improve crucial elements of your business.